supernnova/SuperNNova/docs/installation/five_minute_guide.rst

 Reproduce SuperNNova paper
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To reproduce the results of the paper:
+To reproduce the results of the paper please use the branch paper and run:

 .. code::